+RA is unpredictable.
+It can be better or worse for reasons you can't control.
 Infections can be a culprit.
 So can stress.
 Some people get flares if they overdo it.
 Others say certain foods trigger problems, though there’s not a lot of research to back that up.

 - What's your overall health?

-- What foods do you eat?
+- What foods have you been eating?

 Once you learn your triggers, you can take steps to avoid them.